 - Some monuments and heritage sites are under corporate management, ensuring that their care and operations are handled more professionally.

-- The agency with outstanding foresight for the heritage property will be given the chance to link pride with its CSR efforts.
+- The agency that demonstrated exceptional foresight for the historic site will have the opportunity to connect pride with its CSR initiatives.

 - On the premises of the Incredible India website, the company would likewise have restricted visibility.